idubrov/ivans-rv/src/lib/content/2022-03-15-practice-kit-deburring-dimpling/index.md

 time: 1.5
 ---

-Today I was deburring/dimpling all the parts and also counter-sinking the trailing wedge.
+Today I was deburring/dimpling all the parts and also countersinking the trailing wedge.

 <!-- more -->